Sawmill Trailhead to Macks Peak | Spring Mts. NV

 The Perfect Ultra Marathon Course

 Take Hwy 95 North from Las Vegas and take a left at the Lee Canyon Road exit (Hwy 156).
 Travel up Lee Canyon Road about 13 miles.
 Take a right onto the Sawmill Trailhead Access Road and proceed to the trailhead.
-Stay left to reach the upper trailhead parking area (the equestrian trailhead is to the right).
-You’ll begin on the Sawmill Trail Loop which is at the very upper end of the parking area.
+Stay left to reach the upper trailhead parking area.

-There are a few places I could have gone off the Mud Springs Loop.
+There are a few places I could have gone off the Mud Springs Loop Trail.
 I’ll make a note of each, and then in a future adventure complete and document the loop.

 Decision Point: Second Left Off the Sawmill Trail